dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 1/README.md

 read_liberty -lib /home/vsduser/VLSI/sky130RTLDesignAndSynthesisWorkshop/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
 ```

-This tells Yosys which real hardware cells it is allowed to use when synthesizing our design.
+This tells Yosys which real hardware cells it is allowed to use when synthesizing the design.

 ### Step 3 — Read the Design and Synthesize